-Companies that operate throughout Europe and are also present on the Austrian market will thus mostly handle the onboarding process through their European headquarters.
+Companies that operate throughout Europe and are also present on the Austrian market will thus most likely handle the onboarding process via their European headquarters.
 If, however, a company has its headquarters in Austria, it is very likely that the onboarding will take place there.
-It is advisable to check the internal processes within the company as soon as possible.

-For further information regarding the onboarding process as well as a video tutorial please follow this link to the EMVO website (section videos).
+For further information regarding the onboarding process please follow this link to the EMVO website.